borbelyattila11/ImageSignal/Analog Filters.md

 The transfer function of a filter defines the relationship between the output and input signals in the frequency domain.
 Usually expressed as a ratio of polynomials.

 ## Stable Filters in view of the Transfer Function
+For a filter to be stable, the poles of its transfer function must lie in the left half of the complex $s$-plane.
+This means the system's impulse response must decay to zero over time.

 ## Realizable Filters in view of the Transfer Function
+A realizable filter is one whose transfer function corresponds to a physical, causal system and all of their poles and zeros inside the unit circle in the complex plane.

+## Notes:
+- **Poles:** The poles of a system correspond to the roots of the denominator in the transfer function $H(s)$.
+  $H(s) = \frac{N(s)}{D(s)}$
+  Where $N(s)$ is the numerator polynomial and $D(s)$ is the denominator polynomial